 a) Except where it is very necessary for identification/differentiation, the Self-existent, the Invisible, is written as “the Self-existent.”

-b) His Emissary to Israel and the church is identified with parenthesis: “The Self-existent [the Holy Spirit] or “the Self-existent, the Holy Spirit.
+b) His Emissary to Israel and the church is identified with parenthesis: “God [the Holy Spirit]” or “God, the Holy Spirit.”

-c) His Son, our Sovereign Master, is identified as “the Self-existent [the Son of man]” or “the Self-existent, the Son of man.”
+c) His Son, our Sovereign Master, is identified as “the Sovereign Master [the Son of man]” or “the Sovereign Master, the Son of man.”